IJGC Podcast

 Monday Oct 07, 2024

-In this episode of the IJGC podcast, Editor-in-Chief Dr. Pedro Ramirez is joined by Dr. Ignace Vergote to discuss Tisotumab Vidotin in Second- & Third-Line Recurrent Cervical Cancer.
+In this episode of the IJGC podcast, Editor-in-Chief Dr. Pedro Ramirez is joined by Dr. Ignace Vergote to discuss Tisotumab Vedotin in Second- & Third-Line Recurrent Cervical Cancer.
 Prof. Vergote was Chairman of the Department of Gynaecology and Obstetrics at the Catholic University Leuven from 2003-2020.
 He published more than 1050 papers on gynecologic cancer in peer-reviewed journals, and his work was cited more than 90,000 times.
 He served as President of IGCS, ESGO, EORTC-GCG and ENGOT.

 Highlights: